pymupdf/PyMuPDF/docs/document.rst

           * On a technical level, the method will always create a new :data:`pagetree`.

-          * When dealing with only a few pages, methods :meth:`copyPage`, :meth:`movePage`, :meth:`delete_page` are easier to use.
+          * When dealing with only a few pages, methods :meth:`copyPage`, :meth:`move_page`, :meth:`delete_page` are easier to use.
 In fact, they are also **much faster** -- by at least one order of magnitude when the document has many pages.

     .. method:: set_metadata(m)